An Explicit Derived Equivalence of Azumaya Algebras on K3 Surfaces via Koszul Duality: Moduli of Azumaya algebras

 In general $M$ is a non fine moduli space of sheaves on $X$ because the conic bundle $I$ does not lift to a vector bundle.
-In some special cases $M$ is a fine moduli space and the moduli problem is actually symmetric \cite{IK1}.
-Theorem~\ref{thm:moduli-B} is like an inverse of this moduli problem.
+Theorem~\ref{thm:moduli-B} forms a type of inverse of this moduli problem.
 However there is a subtlety here because we have to make a choice of a theta characteristic.
 So whereas given an $X$ in $\P^5$ there is a unique $M$, given an $M$ there isn't a unique corresponding K3 surface $X$.
 There are $2^9(2^{10}+1)$ even theta characteristics so there are $2^9(2^{10}+1)$ choices for $X$ all of which are non isomorphic as K3 surfaces.
 The obstruction to the existence of a universal sheaf is an element $\alpha \in Br(M)$ which can be described in terms of a Hodge isometric embedding $T_X \rightarrow T_M$ via the Fourier-Mukai map on cohomology.
 There are $2^9(2^{10}+1)$ even sublattices of $T_M$, of index $2$, which arise as transcendental lattices of a K3 surface $X$ \cite{BertVanGeeman}.
 So given a K3 surface $M$ we get $2^9(2^{10}+1)$ non isomorphic division algebras on $M$ whose moduli spaces are the corresponding distinct K3 surfaces $X$.

-In fact by extending some results of Bridgeland we prove a derived equivalence $D(B) \simeq D(X)$, where $D(B)$ is the category of modules over Azumaya algebras $B$ on $M$ with the same underlying gerbe as $B_x$, see Theorem~5.8.

-An equivalent formulation of the inverse of the Mukai correspondence is in terms of twisted sheaves, so $X$ can be viewed as a moduli space of twisted sheaves on $M$ \cite{Caldararu}, \cite{Huy-Stell} \cite{Yoshioka}.
+An equivalent formulation of the inverse of the Mukai correspondence is in terms of twisted sheaves, so $X$ can be viewed as a moduli space of twisted sheaves on $M$ as in \cite{Caldararu}, \cite{Huybrechts-Stellari} \cite{Yoshioka}.